 2. Heading Tags.

-The industry standard for using H tags on a page is to start from H1, follow by H2 and on like that it goes down to the least important of them all – H6.
+The industry standard for using H tags on a page is to start from H1.
+H2 follows it, and on like that, it goes down to the least important of them all – H6.

 - The practice of using styling text or fancy font for H tags is not accepted and should be avoided completely.

-Instead of repeating or using same target keyword throughout your content, use other related words that users might use to find you.
+Instead of repeating or using the same target keyword throughout your content, use other related words that users might use to find you.

 4. Word Placement.

-The body section of your web pages should be and in my opinion is the only text area that should contain your most important words that matters most to your readers.
+The body section of your web pages should be and, in my opinion, the only text area that should contain the most important words that matter most to your readers.

 Few, right?
 I guess.